NVIDIA Vs. The Media ft. GamersNexus

 I mean, I certainly think NVIDIA is one of the most vindictive companies in the space.

-The stories we've heard and told in some instances of their partners, not reviewers, but actual business partners like board vendors, people who make the video cards that NVIDIA GPUs go on, those stories would seem to indicate a sort of vindictiveness.
+board vendors, people who make the video cards that the NVIDIA GPUs go on, those stories would seem to indicate a sort of vindictiveness.

 Can you give an example?
+Yeah, allocation.
+So GPU allocation is

-the concept of how many of a high-demand GPU can you as a partner get to then attach to a product to then sell to a consumer.
+the concept of how many of a high-demand GPU

+can you as a partner get? to then attach to a product to then sell to a consumer.
 And there's a limited amount of these because they're going to sell 100% of them.

 And

+is typically measured by percent.
 So company A might get 25%.

 Company B might get 5% of the GPU supply, whatever that is.

 And that allocation, we've been told in the past, has been used also as sort of a lever.
+And so an example would be back in the EVGA days, which EVGA sort of famously

-And that was a graphics card company.
+a graphics card company.
+Correct.

 Yeah.

+They were Nvidia's number one partner.
 And they were so NVIDIA favored that they only made NVIDIA video cards.

 They did not work with any competitors.
+Right.

 And they famously cut that relationship publicly.
+And we ran a story about that.

 But one of the things that they were unhappy about was NVIDIA slowly tightening the screws, which

 is a direct quote from an NVIDIA DM I spoke to on.
+Jesus.

+what the partners were allowed to do with their products.
 And slowly over time, they're losing some of this creative freedom.

+When you say they lose creative freedom, what are they being constrained to do?
 One that's public is we did an interview with a famous overclocker who used to

 work for EBGA.
+Kingpin is his username.

-Kingpin is his username, and his name is on video cards that are world famous.
+And his name is on video cards that are world famous.

 We did a video with him, and he talked about how he wanted to add two power connectors to a card to basically make it more fun to overclock with for consumers.
+And so it'd be

-it'd be able to pull more power, and it would also be able to do so safer because the current power connector has this issue of burning and catching on fire sometimes.
+able to pull more power, and it would also be able to do so safer because the current power connector has this issue of burning and catching on fire sometimes.

 And so he wanted to do two of them to kind of resolve some of that.
+And

-paraphrasing, but the conversation was, he said they wouldn't allow it or they restricted it or something like that.
+paraphrasing, but the conversation was, he said, they wouldn't allow it or they restricted it or something like that.
+And I said, who is they?
+And he said, they.

 There was only one they.
+There could be

-Yeah, who could it be?
+who could it be?

 Yeah.

-a couple generations ago, the cheaper cards, like the 200, 300 models,
+a couple generations ago, the cheaper cards, like the $200, $300 models,

-they were those models were difficult for the partners to actually make and still make any money.
+those models were difficult for the partners to actually make and still make any money.

-And so there were times where we were told about how this MSRP level video card, meaning the number that NVIDIA says is the MSRP, that would only exist for a fixed period of time
+And so there were times where we were told about how this MSRP-level video card, meaning the number that NVIDIA says is the MSRP, that would only exist for a fixed period of time

+because it was simply impossible to afford to make it.
 But NVIDIA really wanted them to exist at this certain MSRP.

-And so they're pushed to make these cards that allows them to potentially get things like more access to allocation or, you know, whatever.
+It allows them to advertise a lower price, and so they're pushed to make these cards that allows them to potentially get things like more access to allocation or you know, whatever privilege they may get.

-privilege they may get so on a much larger level what do you think is going on with nvidia as a company right now?
+So, on a much larger level, what do you think is going on with NVIDIA as a company right now?

-I'm not asking for stock analysis, like that totally not that, but just as a company that both makes consumer graphics cards and underpins whatever the AI thing is,
+I'm not asking for stock analysis, like that totally not that, but just as a company that both makes consumer graphics cards and underpins whatever the AI thing is, how, like, what do you think is going on there right now?

-there's definitely a focus on AI to try and get money.
+I think there's definitely a focus on AI to try and get money.

-I don't know, last year, sometime, I think, or early this year, and made a comment about how
+I don't know, last year sometime, I think, or early this year, and made a comment about how

 they